 4 sewage treatment plants at Klein Hofje, Klein Kwartier, Tera Kora and Abattoir (table 19).
 Their total capacity is more than 5100 m3 per day and the treatment consists of 3 steps; a mechanical, a biological and finally a chemical treatment.
-Currently, around 16 percent of the wastewater is treated, the remaining 84 percent goes untreated and is discharged into the terrestrial and marine environment20.
+In 2017, around 16 percent of the wastewater was treated, the remaining 84 percent untreated and was discharged into the terrestrial and marine environment20.